Reuh/anselme/LANGUAGE.md

 `a : b`: evaluate a and b, returns a new pair with a as key and b as value.

 `a :: b`: evaluate a and b, returns a new typed value with a as value and b as type.

-`a ~ b`: evaluates b, if true evaluates a and returns it, otherwise returns nil (lazy).

 `a # b`: evaluates b, then evaluates a whith b added to the active tags.
 Returns a.